-- Illnesses such as coronavirus and other viruses, like the flu, can spread easily in communal spaces through close contact.
+- Viruses can spread easily in communal spaces through close contact.

-- Be sure to wash your hands, cover coughs and sneezes, and disinfect objects and surfaces.
+- Wash your hands, wear a mask, avoid close contact, and disinfect objects and surfaces.

-- If you're sick, let your professors know and seek campus medical attention.
+- If you're sick, let your professors know, and if your symptoms worsen seek medical attention.

-Dr. Wesley Long, a clinical pathologist, microbiologist, and prolific infectious disease researcher, says students should practice social distancing by "avoiding crowds, parties, sporting events, or unnecessary social contact until the threat of COVID-19 has passed."
+Dr. Wesley Long, a clinical pathologist, microbiologist, and prolific infectious disease researcher, says students returning to campus or in-person classes should continue to practice social distancing by "avoiding crowds, parties, sporting events, or unnecessary social contact until the threat of COVID-19 has passed."

-Ultimately, Dr. Long advises students not to panic and to be prepared as "COVID-19 appears to be relatively mild in young adults, with most severe cases occurring in the elderly.
+Ultimately, Dr. Long advises students to remain calm and be prepared as "COVID-19 appears to be relatively mild in young adults, with most severe cases occurring in the elderly.
 If a student is concerned for their health, they should contact student health or their primary care provider by phone to seek guidance," he concludes.

-Below are some quick, common-sense tips to help you stay healthy at school and take care of yourself if you've contracted a virus.
+Below are some quick, common-sense tips to help you stay healthy at school and take care of yourself if you've contracted COVID-19 or another kind of virus.